 The Difference Between Reverse Grip Lat Pulldowns and Wide Grip Lat Pulldowns

 When performing wide-grip lat pulldowns, use a grip that is slightly wider than shoulder-width.
 A helpful guide is ensuring your forearms are roughly parallel as you pull the bar down.
-Using a wider grip may be uncomfortable and limit your range of motion, thus engaging fewer muscle fibers and lessening the effectiveness of the exercise.
+Using a wider grip may be uncomfortable and limit your full range of motion, thus engaging fewer muscle fibers and lessening the effectiveness of the exercise.
 Perform reverse-grip lat pulldowns with a shoulder-width grip and keep your elbows in front of you.
 Use a narrower grip if you find that more comfortable.

 Do not pull the bar down behind your head when doing wide-grip lat pulldowns.
 "The Journal of Strength and Conditioning Research" notes it is not as effective as lat pulldowns to the top of your chest.
 According to strength coach Paul Chek, writing for the University of Washington, behind-the-head lat pulldowns place excessive stress on your shoulders and may cause injury.
 Avoid hurting your shoulders by pulling the bar down to the top of your chest.
 Be sure to control your reps and not overexert your body by doing too many reps.

 Another option involves a fixed-width V-bar and using a close grip with palms facing.
 According to "The Journal of Strength and Conditioning Research” study, this grip activates your chest muscles, but works your lats less than wide-grip pulldowns to the chest.
 Vary your upper back exercises by alternating between wide pulldowns to your chest, reverse-grip pulldowns and close-grip pulldowns.